Are Biodegradable Plastics Good For The Environment?

 1. Thanks Mauro – I will need to do some research into this.
 Ultimately, I think reducing our consumption, reusing and recycling are still better solutions than landfill, but I will definitely look into it.

-4. I read your blog you give such a relevant information about the biodegradable products and services.Even Dwight Smith OnMedia also deals with the biodegradable products.Biodegradable products can be put in landfills where they’ll safely degrade over the course of a year.Thanks for sharing.
+4. I read your blog you give such a relevant information about the biodegradable products and services.Thanks for sharing.

 5. I agree with LucaEuge.
 I have no question in my mind that bioplastics are worlds better than regular plastic.
 I view the biggest issue right now as the plastic getting out in the environment where it never degrades.